Nexus-Team-org/Nexus/README.md

 # Nexus

 Nexus is a modern framework that brings Angular-like features to React, including decorators, dependency injection, and a powerful CLI, built with TypeScript and ES modules.
+It provides a structured way to build scalable React applications with a familiar Angular-like development experience.

 ## Features